DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_rdm_terms.md

 Some of the terms used in the context of data management plans and research data managment might need explanation.
 We try to adhere to the following definitions.

-For Norwegian translations, take a look a the [NO-RDA Termliste for forskningsdatahåndtering](https://www.openscience.no/en/node/3544).
+For Norwegian translations, consult the [NO-RDA Termliste for forskningsdatahåndtering](https://www.openscience.no/en/node/3544).

 ## Key research data management terms explained (alphabetical order, non-exaustive)